ChristianEder/pulumi-structurizr-workshop/examples/getting-started/pulumi/README.md

 ## Prerequisites

-> If you are doing this as part of the workshop [labs](../../../README.md), you should be fine by now, and can skip the Prerequisites section.
+> If you are doing this as part of the workshop [labs](../../../README.md), you should be fine by now, and can skip the Prerequisites section - except if you want to actually create cloud infrastructure within this lab.
+In that case, please read the last part of this section.

 Otherwise, make sure you have the following tools installed: